COPtoLON/KB/Career/Resume.md

 - [Linkedin Learning Path - Advance Your Career as an Individual Contributor](https://www.linkedin.com/learning/certificates/00d00324e1197ecb6c154fb51e5179790876b1a0dbd42846c58096f20272a9d9?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_certifications_details%3BE9b3Vn7vTYaxQD6EhCthHA%3D%3D)

 ## Notable Activities

+-	Published research article on SSRN - ...
+-	Attended X, Y, Z and presented my findings at W.
+-	Participant at X, Y, Z Hackathon.
+Winning W hackathon.
+-	Ranked 103 at LeetCode, ranked 2055 at CodeForces and ranked 52 at HackerRank...
+- Ranked in the top 10% (out of an average of 47,000 participants) in Børsen stock-picking challenge three years in a row

 - **Professional & Academic Engagement**
   - Active in professional networking: regularly attend conferences, workshops, and talks.
   - Reviewer (2024–present) for Anton Vorobets’s upcoming book on portfolio construction and risk management.